 Let us never forget that the gospel of Christ is the power of God unto salvation to ALL who believe and let us share the truth with all who will listen - so that many who kneel before Him will do so willingly, and joyfully confess Him as Saviour and Lord - to the glory of God the Father.

-He resisted temptation, learned obedience by the things He suffered, and lived a perfect life by depending on His Father, listening to the guidance of the indwelling Holy Spirit, standing on every Word that proceeds from the mouth of God and praying without ceasing..
+He resisted temptation, learned obedience by the things He suffered, and lived a perfect life by depending on His Father, listening to the guidance of the indwelling Holy Spirit, standing on every Word that proceeds from the mouth of God, and praying without ceasing... in thanksgiving and praise.

-And His sheep hear His voice and hearing and recognizing the voice of our good, heavenly, caring Shepherd comes from listening to His voice attentively – hearing the Word of God repeatedly and trusting the truth of all that He says – trusting the gracious words that proceeds from the mouth our great Shepherd of the sheep, for He has promised that none shall pluck us out of His hand.
+Hearing and recognising the voice of our good, heavenly, caring Shepherd, comes from listening to His still, small voice attentively, hearing the Word of God repeatedly, and trusting the truth of all that He says – trusting the gracious words that proceed from the mouth of our great Shepherd of the sheep, for He has promised that none shall pluck us out of His hand.

-We are the sheep of His pasture and we must be receptive to His call; we must carefully listen to all He says; we must trust all that He does, even when we don’t understand.
+We must carefully listen to all He says and trust all that He does, even when we don’t understand.

-He is the Alpha and Omega of all grace and truth, and those who know God will listen to us speaking His Word of truth.. but those who are not from God will not pay heed to us - and by this we know the spirit of truth and the spirit of error.
+He is the Alpha and Omega of all grace and truth: Those who know God will listen to us speaking His Word of truth, but those who are not from God will not pay heed to us.

-Those that seek to compromise the gospel of Christ deny both the fundamentals of the gospel of grace and the truth of God's Word - and they will not listen to the truth.
+Those that seek to compromise the gospel of Christ deny both the fundamentals of the gospel of grace and the truth of God's Word, and they will not listen to the truth.

-No matter where God places us, may we like Nehemiah listen to God's voice, follow His commands and diligently carry out the work that God has called us to do, knowing that He Who started a good work in us is faithful to complete it, in the day of Christ Jesus.
+No matter where God places us, may we, like Nehemiah, listen to God's voice, follow His commands,and diligently carry out the work that God has called us to do, knowing that He Who started a good work in us is faithful to complete it.

-Those who listen to Christ are able to hear what God Himself is saying, but those who reject Him rejects the One Who sent Him.
+Those who listen to Christ are able to hear what God Himself is saying but Those who reject Him reject the One Who sent Him.

 Those who accepted the message of the seventy, not only listened the words of Jesus but also to the Father Who sent Him.

-They have encouraged generations of Christians to pay heed to the promptings of God's voice and to listen to what the Spirit says to them - both as individuals and collectively.
+Generations of Christians have been encouraged to pay heed to the promptings of God's voice and to listen to what the Spirit says to them - both as individuals and collectively.

-These important seven letters were written for believers down through the ages, including Christians of our own age and generation - and we are called to listen to the leading and guiding voice of the Holy Spirit, through the Word of God, Who challenges each one of us to overcome the world, the flesh and the devil..
+These important seven letters were written for believers down through the ages, including Christians of our own age and generation - and we are called to listen to the leading and guiding voice of the Holy Spirit, through the Word of God Who challenges each one of us to overcome the world, the flesh, and the devil, as outlined in Scripture.

-We read that “the sun stopped in the middle of the sky and did not hasten to go down for about a whole day, and there was no day like that before it or after it, when the Lord listened to the voice of a man; for the Lord fought for Israel.
+We read: The sun stopped in the middle of the sky and did not hasten to go down for about a whole day, and there was no day like that before it or after it when the Lord listened to the voice of a man; for the Lord fought for Israel.

-We're not to drift through our Christian life in a careless and carnal way, but rather we are to give close attention to entering into God's rest, by resisting temptation, by listening to His truth, by applying His word, submitting to the Holy Spirit and in utter dependence upon our Lord Jesus Christ.
+We are not to drift through our Christian life in a careless and carnal way, but rather we are to give close attention to entering into God's rest by resisting temptation, by listening to His truth, by applying His Word, submitting to the Holy Spirit, and by being utterly dependent upon our Lord Jesus Christ.

-In this verse Moses gives the listening congregation his concluding exhortation, which is a call to total commitment to the Lord their God, all the days of their life: And now, Israel, Moses concluded, what does the Lord your God ask of you except to fear the Lord your God by walking in all His ways, to love Him, and to worship the Lord your God with all your heart and with all your soul?
+In this verse, Moses gives the listening congregation his concluding exhortation, which is a call to total commitment to the Lord their God, all the days of their life: And now, Israel, Moses concluded, what does the Lord your God ask of you except to fear the Lord your God by walking in all His ways, to love Him, and to worship the Lord your God with all your heart and with all your soul?